dotnet/arcade/Documentation/Policy/ToolsetPolicy.md

 ## Principles

-- **Consistent across the stack:** The minimum number of tool versions should be used - with the ideal being one version per tool for the entire .NET Core product.
+- **Consistent and serviceable across the stack:** The minimum number of tool versions should be used with the ideal being one (serviceable) version per tool for the entire .NET Core product.
 - **Visible:** It must be obvious which tool is being used in which situation.
 - **For tools MSFT owns, the latest shipping version is used to build .NET Core:** Our product/s should be built using the last shipping version of our toolsets.